The Symptoms of Rheumatoid Arthritis

 Some patients with arthritis always feel it on one side, however, and this can facilitate their control of the pain.

-There are even cases in which pain killers and anti-inflammatory drugs, as well as alternative therapies, are enough to provide relief.
+There are even cases where pain killers and anti-inflammatory drugs, as well as alternative therapies, are enough to provide relief.

 2. Anyone can develop it

-In general, the continuous pain in the joints associated with rheumatoid arthritis is related to wear and tear that occurs with age.
+In general, the continuous pain in the joints associated with rheumatoid arthritis has to do with wear and tear that occurs with age.

 This disease isn’t just unique to old age, however.
 It can also develop in children or young adults.